 The quota holder´s ledger:

 This book is to the LLC, as the book of shareholders is to the standard corporation.
 It´s a registry of who the quota holders are, and their ownership percentage of the business.

 If the business is under a standard corporation, the books are kept by the secretary of the board of directors.
-If it´s under the corporate umbrella of an LLC, then the manager usually keeps the books.
-It´s not unusual however, to have your attorney keep them for you.
+If set up a corporation that is an LLC, then the manager usually keeps the books.
+It´s not unusual to have your attorney keep them for you.
 Law firms usually charge a yearly fee for these legal services.

 Why are the corporate books so important when you form a corporation?